DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 host computer will be limiting factors.
 Further details on the limitations of the ADC will be outlined in section 3.
 The slowest of these bottlenecks will inevitably be the limiting factor for any implementation.
-Our research aims to ensure that our implementation of Toeplitz-hashing does not become the limiting factor, but rather processing data fast enough to match or exceed the speed of the hardware.
+Our research aims to ensure that our implementation of Toeplitz extraction does not become the limiting factor, but rather processing data fast enough to match or exceed the speed of the hardware.

 Section 2 of this article will introduce the theory that allows for QRNG, and how this will be utilized in our works.
 Section 3 delves further into the